nickmachairas/doctorate/docs/2-database/olson_db.inc.rst

 .. literalinclude:: listings/olson_extract.py
    :language: python
-   :caption: Program to Extract Data from *Olson APC Database*
+   :caption: Program that Extracted Data from the *Olson APC Database*
    :name: olson_extract_py

-The output of data extraction algorithm is a Python dictionary which was then used to port all data to the relational database presented in the next section.
+The output of the data extraction algorithm is a Python dictionary which was then used to port all data to the relational database presented in the next section.

 The *Olson APC Database* consisted of a large data file (:numref:`OlsonRawSample`) containing project data.
 A few load test interpretations were stored, i.e. Davisson capacity (``QMDT``), peak load (``QMP``), capacity at 0.5-inch pile head settlement (``QCT``, aka *CalTrans Capacity*), etc. However, load test data points were not stored in the data file.
 Instead, original load test curves in .pdf format from the source projects were used (see :numref:`olson_ltn013_qs` for LTN 13).
 Dr. Olson provided figures for 487 records of the total 939.
 It was crucial to include the load test data points in the *NYU Pile Load Test Data Warehouse*, therefore, all figures were digitized using the tool :ref:`WebPlotDigitizer <WebPlotDigitizer>`.